William McLaine

 However, in time McLaine became unhappy with the new party, and resigned from it in 1929, later becoming actively anti-communist.

+McLaine was a Municipal Borough of Acton Councillor from 1926 to 1932, a lecturer in industrial administration at Acton Technical College for about eight years, and Parliamentary Labour Candidate for Acton in 1935.

 In 1939 McLaine gained a PhD from the University of London.
 His thesis was entitled The Early Trade Union Organisation among Engineering Workers.

+McLaine was elected an assistant general secretary of the AEU in 1938, responsible for the national health insurance side of the union, and in 1946 he became an assistant secretary at the Ministry of Pensions, retiring in 1956.

 During the Second World War the NCLC decided they wanted a postal course to train shop stewards.
 McLaine drafted the course for them.

 In 1950 the AEU approached the NCLC as regards running a course on Industrial Management.
 James Millar, General Secretary of the NCLC immediately agreed, even though he wasn't sure how the course would be delivered.
 He contacted Frank Chapple, Nancy Hewitt and Billy Hughes who worked together as a team to deliver the course.

+He continued to be active in retirement, as a general trustee of the AEU, a governor of a new girls' secondary school at Peckham, one of the managers of a group of primary schools in Lambeth, and a member of the Central London Valuation Panel, covering Westminster and the City.